 The portfolio revamp was completed in 2014 with the highly-anticipated release of Gold Label Reserve.
 Available previously only in duty-free markets, it became readily available and is a permanent fixture in the brand's line.

-This expression is a blend of 15 whiskies which Master Blender Jim Beveridge handpicks and includes Clynelish Malt Whisky.
+This expression is a blend of 15 whiskies, which Master Blender Jim Beveridge handpicks and which includes Clynelish Malt Whisky.
 It is a very easy drinker and a welcome addition to the Johnnie Walker family.

 Gold Label Reserve is sweet and smooth, beginning with an aroma marked with fruit, flowers, and thick caramel.
 The sweetness continues on the tongue and has undertones of vanilla and cream accented with a delicious honey.
 This Scotch finishes long and strong with a light smoke and sweet, woody fruits.
 It is a Scotch that anyone can enjoy.

 Try it in a Fields of the Gold cocktail.

 06 of 10